remla23-team5/operation/README.md

 To start the application, please follow these steps:

-1. Clone the repository to your local machine
+1. Clone the repository to your local machine.
 ```
 git clone https://github.com/remla23-team5/operation.git
 ```
-2. Navigate to the repository directory
+2. Navigate to the repository directory.
 ```
 cd operation
 ```